Frederic-LM/Sort-Me-Down/README.md

 2. Install Dependencies

 The GUI has a few dependencies.
-You can install them using the provided requirements.txt file (if you create one) or install them manually.
+You can install them using the provided requirements.txt file.

- Recommended: Create a requirements.txt with the following and run: pip install -r requirements.txt
+  pip install -r requirements.txt

 # Manual installation:
 pip install requests customtkinter pystray Pillow